Errie15/ai-macro-tracker/AI_SPEECH_SETUP.md

 ## 🚀 AI Speech Recognition Status

 ### ✅ **Already Ready!**
 Your AI speech recognition is already configured and ready to use!
-Since you have `NEXT_PUBLIC_GEMINI_API_KEY` in your `.env.local` file, the blue waveform button will use Google Gemini for transcription.
+Since you have `OPENAI_API_KEY` in your `.env.local` file, the blue waveform button will use OpenAI Whisper for transcription.

 ### 🎯 **No Setup Required**
 - Your existing Gemini API key works for speech recognition